 K-4 students have the opportunity to attend a full day or half day program.
 Instruction is guided by a teacher and a teacher’s aide with a class size of no larger than 18 children.
-Prince of Peace K4 is licensed by the Greenville County Department of Social Services (DSS).
-Families generally choose our program because it offers a modest but rich introduction to academic instruction and skill development for 4-year olds.
+Our program is licensed by the Greenville County Department of Social Services (DSS).
+Families choose our program because it offers a modest but rich introduction to academic instruction and skill development for 4-year olds.

-From the outset of our school year, we focus on handwriting, letter and letter sound identification, number recognition, colors, shapes, and counting from 1 to 20.
-We use hands-on activities, music, and learning games to introduce the basic skills children need to prepare for Kindergarten.
+From the start of our school year, we focus on handwriting, letter and letter sound identification, number recognition, colors, shapes, and counting from 1 to 20.
+Students experience hands-on activities, music, and learning games to develop the skills children need to succeed in Kindergarten.

-We also use the “Happily Ever After” K-4 phonics program authored by the non-profit Rowland Reading Foundation and published by Zaner-Bloser to better prepare our 4-year old students for acquiring age-appropriate language skills that Rowland’s K to 2nd Grade phonics and early childhood reading program offers our students in following years.
+We use the “Happily Ever After” K-4 phonics program, authored by the non-profit Rowland Reading Foundation and published by Zaner-Bloser, to best prepare our 4-year old students for the language arts programming offered to students in the following years.
 Learn more about the scope and sequence of our K4 reading readiness program HERE.

 Our K4 children also begin the handwriting process with a program published by Handwriting Without Tears called “Get Set for School.”
-Link here to read more about Why It Works.
-The program is designed around not just handwriting, but three components that prepare K4 students for full day kindergarten: Readiness and Writing, Language and Literacy, and Numbers and Math.
+Click here to learn more about Why It Works.
+The program is designed around three components that best prepare K4 students for full day kindergarten: Readiness and Writing, Language and Literacy, and Numbers and Math.
 It incorporates a multi-sensory and differentiated approach to learning so that children can learn actively and attentively.

-At Prince of Peace Catholic School, our K-4 early childhood education jump starts your child’s learning, so that Kindergarten and after that first grade and the school years to follow become positive growth experiences where the joy of learning (rather than anxiety and trepidation) prevails.
+At Prince of Peace Catholic School, our K-4 early childhood program jump starts your child’s learning, so that they are best prepared to experience Kindergarten and beyond..